Isaac López-Moreno Flores

 I am a Mexican economist who enjoys conducting empirical analyses and policy-oriented research.
 My interests lie at the intersection of gender, labour, and development economics.
 My research is primarily focused on Mexico, but I have also worked on projects concerning Bangladesh and Zimbabwe.

-I specialize in the following research topics:
+I have experience working on the following research topics:

 Development economics: Structural transformation.